Healthy Homes Assessment Twyford

 Draught Stopping Twyford

-If a draught could be felt through gaps that are too large or holes, it needs to be closed.
+If a draught can be felt through gaps that are too large or holes or holes, it needs to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections